Feat-FeAR/logSpace/content/docs/genomics/INSDC.md

 with a characteristic prefix (typically, 'E' for ENA, 'D' for DDBJ, or 'S' for NCBI), but regardless of this the same information will be transmitted within 24h to the other two nodes in the consortium to be stored in their local databases.
+INSDC data are then provided openly and free of charge to users.
 In any case, INSDC does not claim the ownership of data, which is retained by the submitter.

 Importantly, EMBL-EBI and NCBI also run repositories for _functional genomics_ experiments---named ArrayExpress and Gene Expression Omnibus (GEO),